AndrewAmgad/ourstory-api/README.md

 - Ability to filter the posts response to get the most popular ones or the ones near you.
 - Posts & comments pagination

+## Notifications
+- Notifications are sent to the user through Apple's Push Notification service.
+- An endpoint fetches the user's device ID once they confirm the notifications permission
+- User receives a notification each time someone comments on their posts or if someone commented on a post they commented on.
+- Ability to turn off any notifications if desired.

 ## Author
 Andrew Amgad Mouris,
 andrewamgad30@gmail.com